Jimmy Sabater

 Biography

-Jimmy Sabater, born on April 11, 1936, in Spanish Harlem, New York City, was a highly influential musician, singer, and composer in the Latin music scene.
-Known for his soulful voice, charismatic stage presence, and contributions to the development of boogaloo and salsa music, Sabater left a lasting impact on the genre and remains a revered figure among Latin music enthusiasts.
+Jimmy Sabater, was a highly influential musician, singer, and composer in the Latin music scene.
+Known for his soulful voice, charismatic stage presence, and contributions to the development of latin boogaloo and salsa music, Sabater left a lasting impact on the genre and remains a revered figure among Latin music.
 Sabater's musical journey began at a young age when he discovered his passion for singing and percussion.
-He became a skilled conguero, mastering the art of playing the conga drums, and his rhythmic prowess would become a defining characteristic of his performances.
+He became a skilled conguero, and his rhythmic prowess would become a defining characteristic of his performances.
 In the 1950s, he co-founded the Latin music group Joe Cuba Sextet, where he served as the lead vocalist and conguero.
-As a vocalist, Sabater possessed a smooth and expressive voice that resonated with the audience.
-His melodic interpretations of songs brought depth and emotion to his performances, making him a standout vocalist in the Latin music scene.
+His interpretations brought depth and emotion to his performances, making him a standout vocalist in the music scene.
 Sabater was also a talented songwriter, co-writing several hit songs for the Joe Cuba Sextet, including the iconic "Bang Bang" and "El Pito (I'll Never Go Back to Georgia)."
-These songs, characterized by their infectious rhythms and catchy melodies, became anthems of the boogaloo era and solidified Sabater's reputation as a talented composer.
-In the 1970s, Sabater embarked on a solo career, releasing albums that showcased his vocal prowess and versatility.
-His solo recordings, such as "El Hijo de Teresa" and "Mayor Que Yo," continued to captivate audiences with their engaging melodies and heartfelt lyrics.
-Sabater's contributions to Latin music were recognized with numerous accolades, including induction into the International Latin Music Hall of Fame.
-Jimmy Sabater's impact on Latin music, particularly in the boogaloo and salsa genres, is immeasurable.
-His rich vocals, skillful percussion, and contributions as a songwriter have left an indelible mark on the genre.
-His music continues to be cherished by fans, and his legacy as a gifted vocalist and influential figure in Latin music remains vibrant.
+These songs, characterized by their rhythms and melodies, became anthems of the latin boogaloo era.
+Sabater embarked solo, releasing albums that showcased his vocal prowess and versatility.
+His recordings, such as "To Be With You" and "Cuando Cuando," captivated audiences with their engaging melodies and heartfelt lyrics.
+Jimmy Sabater's impact in the latin boogaloo and salsa genres is immeasurable.
+In 1976 Jimmy Sabater released a disco version of the song “To Be With You” which is an all time classic.

 View sign location on map